vikashpatel24/Computer-Science-Engineering/DBMS/Database Transactions.md

 **Let’s study a state transition diagram that highlights how a transaction moves between these various states:**

-1. Once a transaction states execution, it becomes active.
+**1.** Once a transaction states execution, it becomes active.
 It can issue READ or WRITE operation.<br>
-2. Once the READ and WRITE operations complete, the transactions becomes partially committed state.<br>
+**2.** Once the READ and WRITE operations complete, the transactions becomes partially committed state.<br>
-3. Next, some recovery protocols need to ensure that a system failure will not result in an inability to record changes in the transaction permanently.
+**3.** Next, some recovery protocols need to ensure that a system failure will not result in an inability to record changes in the transaction permanently.
 If this check is a success, the transaction commits and enters into the committed state.<br>
-4. If the check is a fail, the transaction goes to the Failed state.<br>
+**4.** If the check is a fail, the transaction goes to the Failed state.<br>
-5. If the transaction is aborted while it’s in the active state, it goes to the failed state.
+**5.** If the transaction is aborted while it’s in the active state, it goes to the failed state.
 The transaction should be rolled back to undo the effect of its write operations on the database.<br>
-6. The terminated state refers to the transaction leaving the system.<br>
+**6.** The terminated state refers to the transaction leaving the system.<br><br>

 # What are ACID Properties?

 ACID Properties are used for maintaining the integrity of database during transaction processing.
-ACID in DBMS stands for Atomicity, Consistency, Isolation, and Durability.
+ACID in DBMS stands for **Atomicity**, **Consistency**, **Isolation**, and **Durability.**

-**Atomicity:** A transaction is a single unit of operation.
+- **Atomicity:** A transaction is a single unit of operation.
 You either execute it entirely or do not execute it at all.
 There cannot be partial execution.<br><br>
-**Consistency:** Once the transaction is executed, it should move from one consistent state to another.<br><br>
+- **Consistency:** Once the transaction is executed, it should move from one consistent state to another.<br><br>
-**Isolation:** Transaction should be executed in isolation from other transactions (no Locks).
+- **Isolation:** Transaction should be executed in isolation from other transactions (no Locks).
 During concurrent transaction execution, intermediate transaction results from simultaneously executed transactions should not be made available to each other.
 (Level 0,1,2,3)<br><br>
-**Durability:** · After successful completion of a transaction, the changes in the database should persist.
+- **Durability:** · After successful completion of a transaction, the changes in the database should persist.
 Even in the case of system failures.<br><br>

 # ACID Property in DBMS with example: